adityajoshi49/FastLED_clone_AJ/Chipset-reference.md

 * tm1809/1804 - similar in protocol to the ws8211, similar cost benefit when it was out, 1 IC per 3 rgb leds, seems to be a lot twiticher re: line interference (the 1809 controls 3 rgb pixels, the 1804 controls 1)
 * tm1803 - slower speed version of the tm1809, sold primarily by radio shack

-### Weird shit
+### Other stuff

 * UCS1903 - similar to tm1809/ws2811.
 Not sure why this exists, honestly.
 Very very slow protocol, closer to 400kbps.
 * SM16716 - implemented because a couple people asked for it.
 Terrible protocol.
+* GW6205 - someone asked for these, I haven't ever seen them in person!
+* LPD1886 - a 3 wire chipset that is 12-bits per pixel instead of the usually 7/8-bit per pixel most of the other chipsets seen are so far
 * DMX controllers - if your'e controlling your leds using DMX from an arduino, this will drive DMX using the rest of the led library
+* APA102 - I need to do more work with this one, but this may become the goto chip over the WS2811!

 ### Upcoming